-Bahrain activist in tweet trial free on bail after 7 months
+Bahrain activist, freed on bail, ordered back into custody

-DUBAI, United Arab Emirates (AP) — A prominent activist in Bahrain who has been imprisoned for months while facing a trial over a series of tweets has been freed on bail.
+DUBAI, United Arab Emirates (AP) — A prominent activist in Bahrain who was to be freed on bail has been detained over other investigations.

-Jalila Sayed, the defense lawyer for Nabeel Rajab, told The Associated Press that the activist was released after a long court hearing Wednesday.
+The sudden announcement came as Nabeel Rajab was to be freed Wednesday.

-Sayed says Rajab will appear again in court Jan.
-23 in the case.
+His lawyer Jalila Sayed confirmed Rajab would continue to be held.
+An Instagram post by Bahraini prosecutors said Rajab’s detention is related to other investigations.

 Most Read Stories